-4 9 NCAC 6C .0104 .0105 SERVICE PROVIDER FAILURE TO COMPLY WITH RULES
+9 NCAC 6C :0104 :0105 SERVICE PROVIDER FAILURE TO COMPLY WITH RULES

-5 (a) If the Board determines that a Service Provider service provider does not appear to have complied with N.C.

-6 General Statutes Chapter 62A, these rules Rules, or the requirements of the FCC Report and Order Order, 94-102

-7 ("Report and Order") a certified, return receipt letter shall be mailed to the company representative known to the

-8 Board.
-The letter shall request justification or an explanation from the service provider for the apparent non-

-9 compliance.
-The service provider shall have 15 calendar days to respond to the letter.

-10 (b) Board staff shall initially assess the service provider's response and send a report to the Board.
-The Board shall

-11 review the staff's report.
-If it appears to the Board that the service provider has failed to comply with applicable law,

-12 these rules Rules, or the FCC Order, the Board shall notify the service provider to that effect and to the consequences

-13 arising from such failure, and shall provide an opportunity for the service provider to appear before the Board.

-14 (c) If after notice to the service provider, and appearance before the Board or service provider's failure to appear, the

-15 Board determines that the service provider has offered no reasonable solution, the Board may, at its discretion file a

-16 complaint with the FCC, the N.C.
-Utilities Commission or other regulatory body exercising jurisdiction over the

-17 service provider.
-A reasonable solution shall be defined as one that complies with applicable law, these rules or the

-18 FCC Order within thirty days or upon such other conditions as the Board may find reasonable.

-- 19 (d) (c) If the non-compliant service provider is a CMRS service provider eligible for reimbursement pursuant to G.S. - 20 62A-45, all reimbursements shall be suspended until compliance with applicable law, these rules Rules, or the FCC - 21 Order has been completed.

-22 (e) (d) If after notice and hearing, the Board determines that the service provider's failure was caused by one or more

-23 primary PSAPs, rules Rule .0106 and procedures regarding PSAP compliance shall be followed.
+- 5 (a) If the Board determines that a Service Provider service provider does not appear to have complied with N.C. - 6 General Statutes Chapter 62A, these rules Rules, or the requirements of the FCC Report and Order Order, 94-102 - 7 ("Report and Order") a certified, return receipt letter shall be mailed to the company representative known to the - 8 Board.
+The letter shall request justification or an explanation from the service provider for the apparent non- - 9 compliance.
+The service provider shall have 15 calendar days to respond to the letter. - 10 (b) Board staff shall initially assess the service provider's response and send a report to the Board.
+The Board shall - review the staff's report.
+If it appears to the Board that the service provider has failed to comply with applicable law, - these rules Rules, or the FCC Order, the Board shall notify the service provider to that effect and to the consequences - arising from such failure, and shall provide an opportunity for the service provider to appear before the Board. - 14 (c) If after notice to the service provider, and appearance before the Board or service provider's failure to appear, the - Board determines that the service provider has offered no reasonable solution, the Board may, at in its discretion file - a complaint with the FCC, the N.C.
+Utilities Commission or other regulatory body exercising jurisdiction over the - service provider. provider if necessary to achieve a reasonable solution.
+For the purposes of this Rule, a A reasonable - solution "reasonable solution" shall be defined as one that complies with applicable law, these rules Rules, or the FCC - 19 Order within thirty 30 days or upon such other conditions as the Board may find reasonable. - 20 (d) If the non-compliant service provider is a CMRS service provider eligible for reimbursement pursuant to G.S. - 21 62A-45, all reimbursements shall be suspended until compliance with applicable law, these rules Rules, or the FCC - Order has been completed. - 23 (e) If after notice and hearing, the Board determines that the service provider's failure was caused by one or more - primary PSAPs, rules Rule .0106 and procedures regarding PSAP compliance shall be followed.

-25 History Note: Authority G.S.
-62A-42; 62A-48; Part 20 of Title 47 of the Code of Federal Regulations;
+- 26 History Note: Authority G.S.
+62A-42; 62A-48; Part 20 of Title 47 of the Code of Federal Regulations; - 27 Eff.
+July 1, 2016.

-- 09 NCAC 06C .0106 was published as 09 NCAC 06C .0104(a) through (e) in 29:24 NCR 2766-2783, and is adopted as 09 NCAC 06C .0106 with changes, as follows: - 3 4
+09 NCAC 06C .0106 was published as 09 NCAC 06C .0104(a) through (e) in 29:24 NCR 2766-2783, and is adopted as 09 NCAC 06C .0106 with changes, as follows:

-09 NCAC 06C .0104 .0106 PSAP FAILURE TO COMPLY WITH RULES
+09 NCAC 06C -0104 .0106 PSAP FAILURE TO COMPLY WITH RULES